 Policy: There are applications ranging from tens of thousands of lines of code to over a million in the case of the Relationship Management application.

-We classified sources and sinks into the three categories: normal, file, resource, based on their functionality (i.e. TextWriter.Write is a file-related sink).
-We used the policy shown to the right for these applications.
-Finally, we completely disregarded existing sanitizers, fully automating sanitizer placement.
+We classified sources and sinks into the three categories: normal, file, resource, based on their functionality (i.e., TextWriter.Write is a file-related sink).

-normal file 0
+normal file \oslash

 normal S_1 S_2 \perp

-resource S_3 \perp S_4 \perp
+resource S_3 S_4 1

+\oslash \perp \perp